Infineon/eltt2/README.md

 ./eltt2 -d state    send a TPM2_Shutdown command with shutdown type STATE to the TPM. <br>

  -e: <br>
- With the "-e" command you can extend bytes in the selected PCR with SHA-1/SHA-256.
+ With the "-e" command you can extend bytes in the selected PCR with SHA-1/256/384.
 To do so, you have to enter the index of PCR in hexadecimal that you like to extend and the digest you want to extend the selected PCR with.
-Note that you can only extend PCRs with index 0 to 16 and PCR 23 and that the digest must have a length of 20/32 bytes (will be padded with 0 if necessary).
-The TPM then builds an SHA-1/SHA-256 hash over the PCR data in the selected PCR and the digest you provided and writes the result back to the selected PCR.
+Note that you can only extend PCRs with index 0 to 16 and PCR 23 and that the digest must have a length of 20/32/48 bytes (will be padded with 0 if necessary).
+The TPM then builds an SHA-1/256/384 hash over the PCR data in the selected PCR and the digest you provided and writes the result back to the selected PCR.
 For example, use the following command to extend PCR 23 (0x17) with the byte sequence {0x41, 0x62, 0x43, 0x64, 0x00, ... (will be filled with 0x00)}: <br>
 ./eltt2 -e 17 41624364 Extend bytes in PCR 23 with SHA-1. <br>
 or <br>
 ./eltt2 -e sha1 17 41624364 Extend bytes in PCR 23 with SHA-1. <br>
 ./eltt2 -e sha256 17 41624364 Extend bytes in PCR 23 with SHA-256. <br>
+./eltt2 -e sha384 17 41624364 Extend bytes in PCR 23 with SHA-384. <br>

 -E: <br>
 With the "-E" command you can extend bytes in the selected PCR with SHA-256.
 To do so, you have to enter the index of PCR in hexadecimal that you like to extend and the digest you want to extend the selected PCR with.
 Note that you can only extend PCRs with index 0 to 16 and PCR 23 and that the digest must have a length of 32 bytes (will be padded with 0 if necessary).
 The TPM then builds an SHA-256 hash over the PCR data in the selected PCR and the digest you provided and writes the result back to the selected PCR.
 For example, use the following command to extend PCR 23 (0x17) with the byte sequence {0x41, 0x62, 0x43, 0x64, 0x00, ... (will be filled with 0x00)}: <br>